PHPTask/docs/symfony.rst

 Executor
 --------
 The executor is a basic service which executes a handler with the workload of a task.
 There are two ways: inline or process.
-One the  The ``InlineExecutor`` calls the handler directly and on the other hand the ``ProcessExecutor`` uses an own process to isolate each run.
+One the  The ``InsideProcessExecutor`` calls the handler directly and on the other hand the ``ProcessExecutor`` uses an own process to isolate each run.

-We recommend using the ``ProcessExecutor`` because there the tasks do not influence each other.
+We recommend using the ``SeparateProcessExecutor`` because there the tasks do not influence each other.

 Configuration Reference